 One of the phrases I hear very often is that we need to “think outside the box.”

-Other than the thinking that we do in our own mind that limits our creativity.
+At least, other than the thinking that we do in our own mind that limits our creativity.
 So stop thinking.

-Be okay to walk away.
+7. Be okay to walk away

 Sometimes in life, and especially in business which is where I’ve noticed it most often, we get stuck.
 We push and push and try to have a breakthrough and get to the next point, and we work at it so hard that we start to get frustrated.